 CEM problems can be caused by various electrical components, circuit board or electrical unit failures, or even water damage.
 Again, if your instrument cluster isn’t working correctly, have it diagnosed by a specialist as soon as possible.

-If your mechanic determines the problem is the instrument cluster itself, replacing the existing cluster is cheaper than replacing it.
+If your mechanic determines the problem is the instrument cluster, replacing the existing cluster is cheaper.
 You can remove the old cluster and send it to an instrument cluster specialist for repair.
 See these listings of Volvo Instrument Cluster Repair Service ( eBay link).

 It is important to have your Volvo diagnosed as soon as possible if you think the instrument cluster isn’t working the way it should.